-- Technologically, advances are made in software and in device capability almost every month which make it easier and more effective to reach out to clients and attract them to your business.
+- Technologically, advances are made in software and in device capability almost every month which make it easier and more effective to reach prospective clients and attract them to your business.

 Why YOU Are The Right Choice

 Secondly, you need to make it clear to your prospect why they should subscribe to you for their Care Plan, rather than with a competitor.
 Highlight the benefits you offer in your plan to show why they should choose you.
-This is of course, much easier to do if you constructed the site for your client, because you are intimately aware of all its functionality and content, as well as the business goals of the client.
+This is, of course, much easier to do if you constructed the site for them since you will be intimately aware of all its functionality and content, as well as the business goals of the client.

 The Financial Upside

-Emphasize the financial upside of investing in a great Care Plan – for instance, keeping a business website up and running 24/7, 365 days a year.
+Emphasize the financial upside of investing in a great Care Plan.
+For instance, it will enable them to keep their business website up and running 24/7, 365 days a year.
 The flip side of that coin is how much it would cost your client to be offline for any length of time.

-Feel free to reference this story from Pat Flynn to highlight the pain that would cause.
+Feel free to reference this story from Pat Flynn to highlight the pain it could cause.